lvzon/dsmr-p1-parser/doc/IEC-62056-21-notes.md

 A telegram starts with '/', followed by an identifier string, as described above.
 Each subsequent line of a telegram is a data object, which starts with an object identifier, followed by a value, an optional unit and a line terminator "\r\n".Example: `"1-0:1.8.1(000581.161*kWh)\r\n"`

-The section up to the front boundary character '(' is the OBIS object identification (see below), which may have a maximum size of 16 characters, and may include anay character except "(", ")", "/" and "!".
+The section up to the front boundary character '(' is the OBIS object identification (see below), which may have a maximum size of 16 characters, and may include any character except "(", ")", "/" and "!".

 After the front boundary character '(' comes a value.
 This value may have a maximum size of 32 characters, or 128 in protocol mode C. All characters are allowed, except "(", " * ", ")", "/" and "!".
 A decimal point is used, rather than a decimal comma, and this counts in the number of characters.